groupby/elements-view/packages/web-components/@groupby/elements-autocomplete/README.md

 This event is dispatched when one of the search terms inside of the `gbe-autocomplete` component is put in the active state or hovered on.

+#### `UPDATE_SEARCH_TERM`

+This event is dispatched when one of the search terms inside of the `gbe-autocomplete` component is clicked.
+It will contain a flag for emitting a new search.

 ## Customizations

 - `caption`: Optional attribute to create and populate an `<h3>` tag at the top of the Autocomplete component.